openhab/openhab-docs/configuration/items.md

 #### Dynamic Icons

-When and only when the icon source is openHAB, some icons are dynamically selected by openHAB depending on the Item's state.
+If and only if the icon source is openHAB, some icons are dynamically selected by openHAB depending on the Item's state.
 For example, a "switch" icon may appear to be green when the Item is "ON" and red when the item is "OFF.
 Behind the scenes, openHAB is actually selecting two different icon files depending upon the Item state - `switch-on` or `switch-off`.
 A third default icon file, `switch`, is required as well.